"The Lord is my Shepherd; I shall not want" (Psalm 23:1)

 Pastor Jonathan Vierkant

-By the time you read this newsletter we will already be in our summer worship times.
-We have Sunday service at 9:00 am, with an 8:00 am Bible class and a Wednesday night service starting at 7:00 pm which will have the same sermon as the Sunday before.
-Summer hours will go through Labor Day, Wednesday (9/6) night service.
+The elders wanted to remind everyone that we have Sunday service at 9:00, with an 8:00 Bible class and a Wednesday night service starting at 7:00 which will have the same sermon as the Sunday before.
+Summer hours will go through Labor Day Wednesday (9/6) night service.

 We are looking for more ushers so please let one of the elders know if you would like to become a member of one of the usher teams.
 No experience needed: we will have on the job training for anyone that would like to help out with this important work.
 We just need to know your name and which service time you would like to help out with once we go off summer hours.
 You can also volunteer whenever you arrive at church if you would rather not be on one of the teams.